bmorledge-hampton19/mutperiod/README.md

   `sudo apt update`
   `sudo apt install mutperiod`

-Currently, this installation method is only available on Ubuntu version 20.04, Focal Fossa, due to a dependency on a Python install of at least version 3.7.
-However, installation on other linux distributions is certainly possible through manual installation of the Python and R packages provided in this repository.
-If you believe a specific linux distribution should be supported by the ppa, but isn't, please contact me at b.morledge-hampton@wsu.edu
+Currently, this installation method is only available on Ubuntu versions 20.04 (Focal Fossa) and 22.04 (Jammy Jellyfish).
+However, installation on other distributions is certainly possible through manual installation of the Python and R packages provided in this repository.
+If you would like to see support for addition Ubuntu distributions by the ppa, please contact me at b.morledge-hampton@wsu.edu

 ***
 ## Input Files and Formats
 #### Directory Structure
 All data files should be stored within the mutperiod_data directory.
+You will be prompted to select a location for this directory the first time it is accessed.
+If you ever wish to change this location, use the `mutperiod createDataDirectory` command in the terminal.

 Genome data should be stored in the "\_\_external_data" directory under a sub-directory with the same name as the corresponding genome fasta file.  (e.g. "hg19.fa" should be stored in the "mutperiod_data\\\_\_external_data\\hg19" directory.)